-The last three modules in the program are vital, as they contain all of the specific nursing terminology that you will need.
-They cover body parts, symptoms, conditions, drugs, pain radiation, physical assessments, insurance information, and patient information, among other topics.
+The last two modules in the program are vital, as they contain all of the specific pharmaceutical terminology that you will need.
+They cover body parts, symptoms, conditions, drugs, allergies, directions for use, insurance information, and patient information, among other topics.
 These lessons contain expressions that are already put together for your use, as well as easy formulas for you to create your own phrases.